thycotic/privman-docs/computer-groups/macOS/examples/elevate-charles-proxy.md

 ### What to Expect on the Endpoint

-* __With__ a policy in place, when Charles Proxy is started and the policy is effective and its helper is installed, it will present this dialog:
+* __With__ a policy in place, when Charles Proxy is started and the policy is effective and its helper isn't installed, it will present this dialog:

   ![policy](images/db-right/bless-helper-1.png "Policy in place allow automatic configuration")